Suranga Lakmal: Become strike bowler in team

 During the Bangladesh Tri-series, Lakmal played as the spearhead of Sri Lanka bowling line-up where his counterparts always struggled with injuries.
 On 25 January 2018 against Bangladesh, Lakmal delivered a match winning bowling performance to dismantle Bangladesh to 82 runs, which is their second lowest against Sri Lanka in all ODIs.
 Sri Lanka won the match by 10 wickets and Lakmal has awarded man of the match.
 With that win, Sri Lanka reached the final of the tri-series as well.

 In 2018, he was appointed as the vice-captain of the Sri Lankan outfit for home test series against Bangladesh.

 On 8 February 2018, during second Test against Bangladesh, Lakmal took his 100th Test wicket by dismissing Tamim Iqbal caught by himself.
 He became the fourth Sri Lankan fast bowler to achieve the feat after Chaminda Vaas, Lasith Malinga and Dilhara Fernando.
 Lakmal is currently the fourth highest Test wicket taker for Sri Lanka.

-Few of his notable finest performances in white ball cricket came against South Africa where he was given the responsibility to defend seven runs off the last over during the third ODI of the series in August 2018 which he delivered up to perfection helping Sri Lanka to win the nail biter by a narrow margin of three runs (D/L) in a rain af fected game.
+Few of his notable finest performances in white ball cricket came against South Africa where he was given the responsibility to defend seven runs off the last over during the third ODI of the series in August 2018 which he delivered up to perfection helping Sri Lanka to win the nail biter by a narrow margin of three runs (D/L) in a rain affected game.

 His spell of 3/46 also propelled Sri Lanka to end its 11 match losing streak against South Africa in ODIs.

 He was mostly inconsistent in test cricket up until the end of 2017 averaging 44.94 after 42 test match appearances.
 However, he turned his fortunes in test cricket enjoying a peak run of form in test matches from 2018 to 2021 having captured 72 wickets at an average of 24.73, during a period where he established himself as the leader of the pace battery of Sri Lanka especially as a senior bowler in the side.